Beijing Olympics: Japan will not send officials to Winter Games | DW | 24.12.2021

 Germany has seemed hesitant to boycott the event, with Foreign Minister Annalena Baerbock calling for a common European response on the issue.
 Other countries refusing to participate in the boycott include France and Russia.

-The Winter Olympics in Beijing are expected to take place from February 4 to February 20 of next year.
-The ongoing coronavirus pandemic will impact the event, with unvaccinated foreign athletes required to quarantine upon arrival.
+The Winter Olympics in Beijing are expected to take place from February 4 to February 20.
+The ongoing coronavirus pandemic will have an impact on the event, with unvaccinated foreign athletes required to quarantine upon arrival.

 wd/fb (AP, AFP, dpa)